casrep/AppFog/welcome.email.md

 $ af tunnel <service name>
 ```
 * * *
 ##### Redundancy and global reach for your apps!
-One price per GB of RAM, no matter where you run: AWS, Rackspace, HP Cloud, and Azure (private beta only).
+One price per GB of RAM, no matter where you run: AWS, Rackspace, HP Cloud, or Azure (private beta only).

 #### Support
 We're here to help!
 7-7 PST, Monday through Friday, via [eMail](mailto:support@appfog.com) and our [Support Desk](http://support.appfog.com).